JakeDawkins/apollo-tooling-test-projects/README.md

 - 🏃‍♀ Client project
 - 🚀 Requires an Apollo Graph Manager Service & api key
 - 💪 JavaScript

-## Languages
+- ❌ Not Runnable

+## Language Tests with Multiple Schemas

-This is a very simple project with a couple files containing graphql operations in files of different languages (js, dart, and python).
+This is a project with a couple files containing graphql operations in files of different languages (js, dart, and python).
+This uses multiple local schema files, each containing a portion of the schema.

 - 🏃‍♀ Client project
-- 📄 Uses a local schema file
+- 📄 Uses multiple local schema files
 - 🎉 Multiple Languages
+- ❌ Not Runnable

 ## Service with complex introspection